-Poudre School District maintains a central district website, and in most cases, a website for each district school using the Drupal platform.
+Poudre School District (PSD) maintains a central district website, and in most cases, a website for each district school using the Drupal platform.
 Some schools and departments have opted to use a different software platform to distribute content and information.
-In all these cases, we are committed to ensuring that the content provided by Poudre School District is accessible by all community members who use it.
+In all these cases, we are committed to ensuring that the content provided by PSD is accessible to all.